10 tips for finding buyers on the European outsourcing market

 - Work with your contacts.
 They are not just a record in your database.
 Inform them about the latest news about your company, connect with them on LinkedIn, get them involved in your market research, invite them to (online) events you attend, socialise with them when possible and appropriate.
 Your next sales will most likely come from your contacts.

-8. Participate in the programmes offered by Business Support Organisations in your country
+9. Participate in the programmes offered by Business Support Organisations

 Business support organisations (BSOs) exist to support your business.
 They can provide you with knowledge, contacts, connections and insights that you might never have acquired yourself, or at least not as quickly.
 Many BSOs invest in export promotion or organising events and event participation abroad, such as B2B matchmaking, roadshows or participation in conferences and trade fairs.